Crime

 Everman police have continued to search for the remains of 6-year-old Noel Rodriguez-Alvarez, who hasn’t been seen since 2022 and is presumed dead.
 Courtesy: Everman police

-Noel, who had physical and intellectual disabilities, was last seen in October 2022.
-Rodriguez-Singh was arrested in New Delhi, India, in August 2025 after being listed on the FBI’s Most Wanted list.
+Noel, who had physical and intellectual disabilities, has not been seen since October 2022.
+Rodriguez-Singh was arrested in New Delhi, India, in August 2025 after being added to the FBI’s Most Wanted list.
 With her husband and six of her other children, she flew from Dallas-Fort Worth to India when police began searching for Noel in 2023.

 Everman police have described Rodriguez-Singh as an abusive parent who deprived Noel of food and water because she did not like changing his diaper.
 At least once she struck him with a set of keys because he drank water, police said.
 Rodriguez-Singh called Noel evil and a demon, police have said.